gregmsanderson/postgres-ha-timescaledb/README.md

     ```
     dpkg -l | grep -E 'timescale'
     ```
-    That should list the TimescaleDB extension:
+    You should see the TimescaleDB extension listed:
     ```
-    ...
     timescaledb-2-loader-postgresql-14 2.6.1~debian11                 amd64        The loader for TimescaleDB to load individual versions.
     timescaledb-2-postgresql-14        2.6.1~debian11                 amd64        An open-source time-series database based on PostgreSQL, as an extension.
     timescaledb-tools                  0.12.0~debian11                amd64        A suite of tools that can be used with TimescaleDB.